-Explore Tehran’s palaces and the vault of the Bank Milli Iran to view the spectacular Crown Jewels.
+Explore Tehran’s palaces and view the spectacular Crown Jewels.
 Visit a contemporary art gallery to learn about artistic expression.
-Experience Shiraz, city of poetry and gardens.
+Explore Shiraz, city of poetry and gardens.
 Marvel at the magnificent ruins of Persepolis.
-Discover Yazd, the country's center of Zoroastrianism, and the most traditional Persian architecture.
-Visit Isfahan, where brilliant blue-tiled buildings and majestic bridges are often recognized as the perfection of Islamic architecture.
+Discover Yazd, the country’s center of Zoroastrianism, and the most traditional Persian architecture.
+Experience Isfahan’s brilliant blue-tiled buildings and majestic bridges.

 Depart the U.S.

 Upon arrival, transfer to our hotel.
 Espinas Hotel (D)

 Enjoy a full day of sightseeing in Tehran concentrating on its excellent museums.
 Visit the Archaeological Museum with its fine collection including a stone capital of a winged lion from Susa.
 Explore the Golestan Palace (Palace of Flowers) and enjoy a private visit to a contemporary art gallery.
 Espinas Hotel (B,L,D)

 Head to northern Tehran to visit the Niavaran Palace and Museum, the last home of Mohammad-Reza Shah and his family.
 The complex boasts two palaces, a pavilion, Persian gardens, a museum and a smaller gallery.
 Continue on to Khomeini’s home where one is allowed a glimpse of the dwelling.
 After lunch, visit the Iranian crown jewels stored in the basement vault of the Bank Milli Iran.
 Admire the world’s largest uncut diamond as well as the Peacock Throne.
 Espinas Hotel (B,L,D)